64 Easy & Creative November Marketing Ideas (+Examples!) for 2021

 - You may also want to do a partnership with another local business, create and share a gift guide, or host a sidewalk sale.
 Remember to thank your customers for their support, and remind them of the importance of shopping small!

 And the sales never end!
 Prep for Cyber Monday and choose a few promotions to run on this day.
-If you don’t have a website (something we should talk about, ehemm), you can still run a Cyber Monday promo using your social media accounts or even paid social strategies.
+If you don’t have a website, you can still run a Cyber Monday promo using your social media accounts or even paid social strategies.

 Aside from the main holidays in November, there are tons of awesome observance days that make for great local marketing opportunities.
 Let's take a look.

 Women’s Entrepreneurship Day